- Distinguish between spaces for group activities, privacy, storage, and display.

 Places for Storage and Display

-In the introductory lesson, we addressed that high-quality preschool programs send numerous positive messages to children.
-One of the best ways you can communicate to children that your classroom is “a good place to be” is through the small touches you place throughout the room that express the personality of the class.
+In Lesson One, we addressed that high-quality preschool programs send numerous positive messages to children.
+One of the best ways you can communicate to children that your classroom is “a good place to be” is through the small touches you place throughout the room that express the personality of the group.

-Children are more likely to feel they can be themselves and have a sense of belonging when their classroom environment is like their homes.
-There are many ways you can add personal touches to your classroom to create a home-like feel (we will address this more in the Materials lesson).
+Children are more likely to feel they can be themselves and have a sense of belonging when their classroom environment feels like home.
+“The ideal, connected approach is not to simply fill classroom spaces.
+Rather it is to create an environment that is meaningful to the children,” (Duncan, Martin, and Kreth, 2016, p.
+79).
+There are many ways you can add personal touches to your classroom to create this idea (we will address this more in Lesson Four).
 For example, you can include:

 - Soft furniture, such as a couch or large armchair